 Her experiences at home contrasted sharply with what she saw at her school.
 She attended an arts magnet in a white, middle to the upper-class neighborhood.
 She rarely saw police in that neighborhood, which was much more peaceful.

 Khan-Cullors sees hope in providing more services, support, connection, and options to people of color rather than more policing.

 Moxie goes international.

 As the daughter of Nigerian immigrants, Opal Tometi learned the value of community.
-Their Nigerian community in Arizona was close and for good reason.
-When Tometi’s uncle was detained in an immigration detention facility, members of the community organized to visit him every weekend.
+Their Nigerian community in Arizona was close.
+For a good reason, when Tometi’s uncle was detained in an immigration detention facility, community members organized to visit him every weekend.

 “That instilled in me the value of taking care of each other even if the systems aren’t working in your favor,” says Tometi.

-Tometi saw her Nigerian community targeted the same way African Americans and other communities of color are often targeted, with profiling and workplace discrimination.
+Tometi saw her Nigerian community targeted the same way African Americans and other communities of color, with profiling and workplace discrimination.
 Tometi knew she could use her skills and passion to make a difference for members of the African Diaspora around the world.
-She became the executive director of the Black-Alliance for Just Immigration (BAJI) and later added Black Lives Matter to her plate.
+She became the Black Alliance for Just Immigration (BAJI) executive director and later added Black Lives Matter to her plate.

-If I could get ask the founder of the Black Lives Matters’ movement, what would you like me to ask them?
+If I could get ask the founder of the Black Lives Matter movement, what would you like me to ask them?

 Black Lives Matters’ Wikipedia Page: https://en.wikipedia.org/wiki/Black_Lives_Matter